Risk perception: Psychometric paradigm

 Research within the psychometric paradigm turned to focus on the roles of affect, emotion, and stigma in influencing risk perception.
 Melissa Finucane and Paul Slovic have been among the key researchers here.
 These researchers first challenged Starr's article by examining expressed preference – how much risk people say they are willing to accept.
 They found that, contrary to Starr's basic assumption, people generally saw most risks in society as being unacceptably high.
 They also found that the gap between voluntary and involuntary risks was not nearly as great as Starr claimed.

 Slovic and team found that perceived risk is quantifiable and predictable.
 People tend to view current risk levels as unacceptably high for most activities.
 All things being equal, the greater people perceived a benefit, the greater the tolerance for a risk.
+Following Starr's research concluding that risks taken voluntarily are perceived by the public as a thousand times more acceptable than non-voluntary risks, Slovic found that voluntary risks were also perceived to be more controllable.
+Accidents and unfortunate events can affect risk perception: for example, the Three Mile Island accident lead to stricter regulation of the nuclear industry, as a result of increased perceived risk.
 If a person derived pleasure from using a product, people tended to judge its benefits as high and its risks as low.
 If the activity was disliked, the judgments were opposite.
 Research in psychometrics has proven that risk perception is highly dependent on intuition, experiential thinking, and emotions.

 Psychometric research identified a broad domain of characteristics that may be condensed into three high order factors: 1) the degree to which a risk is understood, 2) the degree to which it evokes a feeling of dread, and 3) the number of people exposed to the risk.
 A dread risk elicits visceral feelings of terror, uncontrollable, catastrophe, inequality, and uncontrolled.
 An unknown risk is new and unknown to science.
 The more a person dreads an activity, the higher its perceived risk and the more that person wants the risk reduced.